Intellectual reformers have been much maligned in American history because of their solitude.

 If those goods were properly distributed and those thousands were gainfully employed, the problems of the Depression would cease.

 EPIC sought to create distribution for the yields of finished goods and resources produced by current capital structures as well as a means to not only employ the unemployed, but to do so in a way that would not create an owner-employer tension.
+The final layer of discontent, and the one that Sinclair seemed to have felt would appeal to most Americans, was the reliance of all of his ideas on the doctrine of democracy.

 The individuals, who felt disenfranchised and enslaved by their employers, were to rely on their democratic rights, assemble, speak out, and sweep these harmful elements out of American political consciousness.